-This Policy Briefing proposes that diaspora financial contributions - both in terms of remittance flows and also other types of targeted investments in countries of origin or heritage - could form an important part of the blended finance options available to developing countries, especially LDCs in Africa, as well as DFIs and multilateral agencies.
-Aside from notions of a 'diaspora discount' (in itself a form of concessionality) there is very real interest and demand from diaspora investors seeking opportunities in their countries of origin or heritage, and diaspora capital tends to favour longer term investment.
+This Briefing Paper proposes that diaspora financial contributions - both in terms of remittance flows and also other types of targeted investments in countries of origin or heritage - could form an important part of the blended finance options available to developing countries, especially LDCs in Africa, as well as DFIs and multilateral agencies.
+Aside from notions of a 'diaspora discount' (in itself a form of concessionality) there is very real interest and demand from diaspora investors seeking opportunities in their countries of origin or heritage, and diaspora capital tends to be more patient capital.

-Two key barriers to increasing diaspora investments as part of development finance need to be addressed.
-The first is a lack of clear pathways for investment for diaspora investors with limited investment capital and/or limited investment knowledge.
-While experienced diaspora investors with significant investment capital are more likely to take advantage of upcoming opportunities in emerging markets in countries of origin or heritage, those with smaller means or less experience may be put off by the perceived complexity of doing so.
+Two key barriers exist to increasing diaspora investments as part of development finance that need to be addressed.
+The first of these is a lack of clear pathways for investment for diaspora investors with limited investment capital and/or limited investment knowledge.
+While experienced diaspora investors with significant investment capital are more likely to take advantage of upcoming opportunities in emerging markets in countries of origin or heritage, those with smaller means or less experience of doing so may be put off by the perceived complexity of doing so.

-The second barrier relates to risk (and by extension, trust and credibility).
-How can diaspora investors, especially first-time investors, manage the risks of investment, or for that matter have trust that they will make a return, even over a more 'patient' time frame?
+The second of these relates to risk (and by extension, trust and credibility).
+How can diaspora investors, especially first-time investors, manage the risks of investment, or for that matter have trust that they will make a return, even over more 'patient' time frame?

 The challenge is how to build trust and credibility among potential diaspora investors.
-There appears to be a gap in the marketplace in this regard, and judicious use of blended finance to develop investment envelopes could be used to draw in additional private and diaspora investment capital.
+There appears to be a gap in the marketplace in this regard, and judicious use of blended finance to develop investment envelopes could both be used to draw in additional private and diaspora investment capital.
 Moreover, doing this would also have the benefit of providing a demonstration effect that promises to crowd in further private sector - and diaspora - investment capital.

 Diaspora financial capital will also need to form part of the financing mix in order to achieve SDG targets by 2030.
-AFFORD proposes that innovative use of blended finance with new philanthropic models, and financial instruments designed to attract diaspora financial capital, such as diaspora bonds or other products that leverage remittances

-(such as AFFORD's RemitPlusTM products), can help harness diaspora capital - and build trust and credibility among diaspora and the broader private sector - to develop new models of public-private-partnership that will be needed to achieve ambitious SDG poverty reduction targets.
+We propose that innovative use of blended finance with new philanthropic models, and financial instruments designed to attract diaspora financial capital, such as diaspora bonds or other products that leverage remittances (such as AFFORD's RemitPlusTM products), can help harness diaspora capital - and build trust and credibility among diaspora and the broader private sector - to develop new models of public-privatepartnership that will be needed to achieve ambitious SDG poverty reduction targets.

-Blending has already shown significant success, however, a real step-change can be achieved by breaking down the traditional silos existing between official development assistance, philanthropy, and private investment.
-The following recommendations would significantly contribute towards facilitating this process:
+Blending has already shown significant success, however, a real step-change can be achieved by breaking down the traditional silos existing between ODA, philanthropy, and private investment.
+The following recommendations would significantly help in facilitating this process:

-- Governments, Multilaterals, DFIs, philanthropists, civil society and the private sector should adopt a broader view of how financing for development in LDCs is conceived and implemented in blended finance. - Governments and philanthropic foundations should consider increasing the deployment of grant-financing components as part of blended finance packages, at least in initial phases, in order to attract additional investment - especially patient capital - from other sources, including diaspora investors. - Governments, Multilaterals, DFIs, and philanthropists should be more innovative and flexible in how they deploy official development assistance and grant funding in order to fulfil its potential as investment capital, especially in emerging and frontier markets. - Diaspora direct investment is a potentially valuable but untapped component in blended finance packages.
+- Governments, Multilaterals, DFIs, philanthropists, civil society, and the private sector should adopt a broader view of how financing for development in LDCs is conceived and implemented in blending finance. - Governments and philanthropic foundations should consider increasing the deployment of grant financing components as part of blended finance packages, at least in initial phases, in order to pull in additional investment - especially patient capital - from other sources, including diaspora investors. - Governments, Multilaterals, DFIs, and philanthropists should be more innovative and flexible in how they deploy Official Development Assistance (ODA) and grant funding in order to fulfil its potential as investment capital, especially in emerging and frontier markets. - DDI is a potentially valuable but untapped component in blended finance packages.
 Financial institutions, Multilaterals, DFIs, and the private sector should develop a broader range of investment products targeting diaspora investors, including diaspora bonds, mutual funds, and social enterprise funds.